Spark Your Success: Tips on Starting a Welding Business | MillerWelds

 Q: How do you find work?

-Gregg: Everything has been word of mouth.
+: Everything has been word of mouth.
 I’ve built a customer base that is probably 80% repeat industrial customers.
 These are bar/restaurant groups that own three, four or five bars and restaurants, and they have a constant flow of projects.
 Now I only take on the higher-profile jobs.
 Being the maker’s maker and going through the back door to get work for these industrial and commercial businesses is just more efficient.
-When I get new commercial business, it’s often people who are checking out the new thing and they’ll ask, “who made that?”
+When I get new commercial business, it’s often people who are checking out the new thing and they’ll ask, “Who made that?”
 That spawns the next big commercial job for me.

 Missy: I’m really passionate about it and I'm also extroverted, so I'm able to hustle and find work by just talking to people.
 Then that leads to them telling someone else about me or someone will see me welding and it snowballs.
 Especially if people like what you do and you do a really good job for them, it ends up creating its own little path that starts branching out to all these little fingers everywhere.